Brucelee352/marketplace_pipeline/README.md

 An end-to-end data pipeline that evaluates mental health service coverage across individual health insurance plans listed on the US Public Health Insurance Marketplace for several Florida counties.

-The reason being that I wanted to answer the question, "what is the best possible coverage that I could get that offers mental health services within popular Florida metros?
-The counties themselves that I had chosen are places that I've either lived in or liked visiting before in FL.
-(Don't ask me why Miami-Dade is there though haha)
+The reason being that I wanted to answer the question, "what is the best possible coverage that I could get that offers mental health services within popular Florida metros?"

+The counties themselves that I had chosen are places that I've either lived in or left a good impression upon visiting in FL.

 The pipeline extracts plan data from the CMS Marketplace API, loads it into DuckDB, transforms it with dbt, and produces a scored fact table ranking each plan by the quality of its mental health benefit coverage.

 An interactive Dash app serves the results for exploration and comparison.

 ---